 Would you help us saturate Bolivia with trained pastors, church planters, and disciple makers?
 We need your help to support on-ground missionaries, send training resources, and adopt the project so we can continue to combat theological famine.
 Come with us and see what God is doing!

-Also in June 2016, Catalyst returned to Juba, South Sudan to conduct our third training with a cohort of church planters and pastors.
+In June 2016, Catalyst returned to Juba, South Sudan to conduct our third training with a cohort of church planters and pastors.
 We serve alongside an NGO in South Sudan, River Nile Baptist Center.

 Catalyst partners with a Nubian national missionary who has planted five churches in Sudan, Egypt, and South Sudan.
 Pray for our brother as he gathers church planters to be trained and sent!